YoursTruly2095/playdate_album/README.md

 to your Playdate, and enjoy.
 Follow the templates for album_data.lua and lyric, help and about files.

-Provides some basic controls for view lyrics, setting volume, track select, and scrubbing through the audio using the crank.
+Provides some basic controls for viewing lyrics, setting volume, track select, and scrubbing through the audio using the crank.
 Use 'B' button to select mode - single click for lyrics, double click to volume, triple click for track select / scrubbing.
 Help and about texts are accessed through the Playdate system menu.